igorwaw/advent15/day15-19/README.md

 Appareantly, I have 500 aunts names Sue, some of which have a small herd of pomeranians and samoyeds.
 I like the story.
 The puzzle itself is not that interesting, just some basic input file processing with regexps (split() would also work) and few comparisons.

+# Day 17: No Such Thing as Too Much

+Another combinatorics?
+There's so much I might even finally memorize which one is permutation and combination!
+Some copy-paste from day 15 and it's done.